 Savannah: Yeah, interesting.
 It’s bigger, I guess.

 Aharon: One of my favorite things to ask developers in interviews is, “Do you do this for fun?
 Do you do this after hours?
-Do you have your own projects that you’re working on?
+And, do you have your own projects that you’re working on?
 Let me see your GitHub, the projects you’re working on.”

 We strongly encourage folks to go and build stuff in their free time and contribute to the open source community.
 We don’t see that as a threat.
-We see that as the ability for you to enjoy making your skillset better.
+In fact, we see that as the ability for you to enjoy making your skillset better.